Welcome to the Official Web Site of Bihar

 Katragarh, Muzaffarpur

 Kataragarh represents one of the finest relics of the fortified cities that came into being during the early historic period in Bihar.
-Extended over an area of about 70 bighas, Kataragah falls in Muzaffarpur district, and situated at about 18 miles east-north of the district headquarters, (i.e. town of Muzaffarpur).
-To its west flows river Lakhandei which would have provided water to the agricultural needs of the hinterland and an outlet to the city's inland water transport.
-The legend is that the city was built by some Raja Chand whom we cannot identify with any of the historical personalities.
+Extended over an area of about 70 bighas, Kataragarh falls in Muzaffarpur district and is situated about 18 miles east-north of the district headquarters.
+To its west flows the river Lakhandei which would have provided water to the agricultural needs of the hinterland and an outlet to the city’s inland water transport.
+The legend is that the city was built by some Raja Chand whom we cannot identify with any historical personality.

+The site was excavated over five seasons from 1975–76 to 1979–80 under the supervision of Dr. Sita Ram Roy.
 The city was fortified during the Shunga period (c.
-2nd-1st century B.C.), although habitation at the site preceded it by at least two to three centuries.
-The construction period of the fortification wall, was a long process of making, and involved not less that three phases.
+2nd–1st century B.C.), although habitation at the site preceded it by at least two to three centuries.
+The construction of the fortification wall involved three phases: a baked-brick wall, a huge earthwork with a moat, and brick reinforcement over the earthen core.
+The site revealed four cultural periods ranging from the Mauryan (4th–2nd cent.
+B.C.) to the Pala period (9th–10th cent.
+A.D.).

 Vishnupada Temple, Gaya

 The Vishnupada Temple is considered to be one of the most sacred of all the Vaishnava temples in India.
 The spot on which it stands is associated with the famous mythological event of God Vishnu killing the demon Gayasura and leaving marks of his footprint on the rock which is the main object of worship in the temple.
-Little is, however, known of the ancient or original temple over the sacred spot.
-The present Vishnupada Temple on the bank of the river Phalgu was built at the end of the eighteenth century by the Maharani of Indore Ahilya Bai Holkar who brought about 1,200 sculptors from Jaipur (Rajasthan) who quarried the grey granite stone from Patherkatti (a hill in Gaya district) and took about twelve years to complete the construction of the temple.
-The temple consists in plan of a sanctum, having an octagonal tower, about hundred feet high, with a lofty pyramidal roof besides an open pillared hall or mandapa in front, surrounded by an open courtyard all around.
-Annexed to the temple within the courtyard is a large baradari or pillared pavilion of sixteen granite pillars called as Solah Vedi where 'Pindas' are also offered by the pilgrims coming from all over India.
-In front of the baradari is a huge bell, which was presented by Ranjit Pande, a minister of Nepal.
+Little is known of the ancient or original temple over the sacred spot.
+The present Vishnupada Temple on the bank of the river Phalgu was built at the end of the eighteenth century by the Maharani of Indore, Ahilya Bai Holkar, who brought about 1,200 sculptors from Jaipur (Rajasthan).
+They quarried the grey granite stone from Patherkatti and took about twelve years to complete the construction of the temple.

 Brahmayoni Hill, Gaya